-David Fincher’s edge-of-the-seat thriller Zodiac recreates history so brilliantly, it deserves an ‘A’.
+Director David Fincher’s edge-of-the-seat thriller ZODIAC recreates a famous true-crime case so brilliantly, it deserves an ‘A’.

 “I am not the Zodiac.
 And if I were, I certainly wouldn’t tell you.”

-In the 1960’s and 70’s in and around San Francisco, there was a serial killer on the loose who called himself ‘the Zodiac‘.
-He taunted the police and the press alike with cryptic letters and signs left at his crime scenes.
-A perfect scenario for director David Fincher, whose masterful thriller from 2007, brings together 3 very different men who all became obsessed with catching the Zodiac killer: there’s Jake Gyllenhaal‘s Robert Graysmith, a cartoonist and puzzle solver; Robert Downey Jr.’s Paul Avery, a journalist; and Mark Ruffalo’s Dave Toschi, a San Francisco policeman.
+A perfect scenario then for director David Fincher whose masterful 2007 edge-of-the-seat thriller followed his other serial killer masterpiece that defined a genre, Se7en.
+ZODIAC brings together three very different men who all became obsessed with catching the eponymous killer: there’s Jake Gyllenhaal‘s Robert Graysmith, a quirky cartoonist and puzzle solver; Robert Downey Jr.’s Paul Avery, a somewhat unconventional journalist; and Mark Ruffalo’s Dave Toschi, a dedicated San Francisco police inspector.

 With Fincher’s hallmark meticulous attention to detail, we watch absolutely gripped by these horrific events.
 Shot impeccably by cinematographer Harris Savides and with a score by the great David Shire, Fincher has once again assembled the most fantastic cast for this brilliant re-telling of history.

 Alongside the three terrific actors already mentioned, there’s Anthony Edwards, Elias Koteas, Dermot Mulroney, Chloe Sevigny, Brian Cox, John Carroll Lynch, Donal Logue, John Terry, Philip Baker Hall, Zach Grenier, Adam Goldberg and James Le Gros.
 Phew!

 In The Guardian’s regular series on how history is presented on film,is brilliantly deconstructed, analysed and applauded.
 Have a read…